jrkerr2/scrape-1234/README.md

 ## Requirements met
 - scrape headlines (*)
 - save headlines, links, and summaries to Mongo database via Mongoose (*)
+- display DB-extracted headlines to users
-- save user comments, associate with articles (*)
+- allow user to save comments, associate with articles, and then delete comments (*)
--
+- allow all users to see all articles and all comments (*)
+- do not clear database on every scrape (*)
+- do not insert duplicate articles into database (*)

 ## Requiremtns not met
 - deploy to Heroku with mLab (a credit card is required with DBs)